jacobhellenbrand/jacobhellenbrand.github.io/README.md

 ## Installation Instructions
 To run this website locally, clone this repository to your local machine and open the repository in your web browser.

+As well you can google jacobhellenbrand.github.io and access it on any device.

 ## Usage
 - Visit the homepage to get an overview of who I am.
 - Navigate to the projects section to view my projects.